stormpath/stormpath-sdk-express/UPGRADING.md

 Now there are two options.

-If you are building a traditional web app or single-page app (Angular), then you want to use `stormpath.loginRequired`
+If you are building a traditional web app or single-page app (Angular) that can use cookies, then you want to use `stormpath.loginRequired`